-Each of the TMs, irrespective of what type, has two TM input pins, with the label xTCK and xTPI respectively.
-Note that for the CTM there is no CTPI input pin.
+Each of the TMs, irrespective of what type, has one TM input pin, with the label xTCK.
 The xTM input pin, xTCK, is essentially a clock source for the xTM and is selected using the xTCK2~xTCK0 bits in the xTMC0 register.
 This external TM input pin allows an external clock source to drive the internal TM.
 The xTCK input pin can be chosen to have either a rising or falling active edge.
 The STCK and PTCK pins are also used as the external trigger input pin in single pulse output mode for the STM and PTM respectively.